Analysis | Advocates to Education Department: Tell schools to focus relief funding on students with disabilities

 Though it is difficult to determine how much learning students have lost during the pandemic, some experts have said “the situation appears dire, especially for students with disabilities,” the petition says.

-One student whose parent is a petitioner is 11-year-old fifth grader Jeremy H., who identifies as Mexican American and who is in the Los Angeles Unified School District.
+One student whose parent is a petitioner is 11-year-old fifth-grader Jeremy H., who identifies as Mexican American and who is in the Los Angeles Unified School District.
 He has an IEP for speech issues.
 His mother, Alicia B., is severely immunocompromised because of lupus.

 The petition reports the following:

-- Jeremy was first diagnosed with a speech issue when he was not speaking at 3 years old and living in a homeless shelter.
+- Jeremy was first diagnosed with a speech issue when he was not speaking at age 3 and living in a homeless shelter.
 From kindergarten to fourth grade, Jeremy attended general education courses and received speech therapy from the same speech therapist.

 - Once remote learning began in March 2020, Jeremy did not attend any Zoom classes for the remainder of the school year because he was not comfortable having his computer camera on.